overthesun/simoc/GCP_instruction.md

 * https://docs.helm.sh/using_helm/#installing-the-helm-client

 ### 5. Configure GitHub SSH access
 Cloud Build uses personal SSH key to pull the code out of private Github repositories.
 Your Github account should have access to the private SIMOC repository and your SSH key should be added to your Github account.
-Use the following guide to make sure you have everything configured:
+Use the following guides to make sure you have everything configured:
 * https://help.github.com/articles/checking-for-existing-ssh-keys/
 * https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
 * https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/